Experiments quality

 Sort the documents

-To sort the documents according to a specific item, select the column header.
+To sort the documents based on a specific item, hover over a column header and select the arrow beside it.

 Check the annotations or the hits in a document

-To check the annotations or the hits in a document, select the expanding icon .
+To check the resulting categories in a document, select the expanding icon .

 Not annotated documents

-The list shows the not annotated documents that get resulting categories from the experiments and they are displayed with a blue chip .
+Select the Not annotated documents sub-panel.
+The list shows the non-annotated documents that get resulting categories from the experiments and they are displayed with a blue chip .

 To annotate a document

-To annotate a document, hover over the document of interest and select Annotate document and then follow the annotation procedure.
+To annotate a document, hover over the document of interest and select Annotate document , then, follow the annotation procedure.

 Open a document in detail view

-To open a document in detail view, hover the mouse over the document of interest and select Open document .
+To open a document in the detail view, hover over the document of interest and select Open document .

 When there, select Annotate documents to start annotating.